 Unfortunately, some Missouri exemptions are not as generous as federal bankruptcy exemptions or other state bankruptcy exemptions.
 If you are considering a move to Missouri soon or recently moved to Missouri, you may want to contact a bankruptcy lawyer to discuss the exemption laws that apply in your case.

-Missouri Revised Statue §513.430 and §513.475 outline most Missouri bankruptcy exemptions.
+Missouri Revised Statue §513.430 and §513.475 outlines most Missouri bankruptcy exemptions.
 The specific amounts used for Missouri bankruptcy exemptions are revised periodically.
 As a reult, you must use the most current information available.
 Meanwhile, you can check the most recent revisions to the Missouri Revised Statutes Chapter 513, check with the Missouri General Assembly, or a Missouri bankruptcy lawyer.

 Bankruptcy Courts and Trustees for Missouri